Diesel Cars Sales Trend – India

 So; what is the fate of Diesel Cars? –

-Diesel will still be preferred choice for large MUV and SUV buyers owing to the higher torque and grunt available in Diesel Cars.
+Diesel will still be the preferred choice for large MUV and SUV buyers owing to the higher torque and grunt available in Diesel Cars.
 That’s why Mercedes was one of the first companies in India to bring a BS6 diesel.